LaMEM _ Lithosphere and Mantle Evolution Model

 $ make test

 Ideally, the tests should run all with no problems.
-Depending on which external direct solver packages you installed, some may fail (for example, if you did not install PASTIX).
-The python test harness will give some hints as where the issues came from.
+Depending on which external direct solver packages you installed, some may fail (for example, if you did not install MUMPS).
+The julia test framework will give some hints as where the issues came from.

-Note that you can look at the tests directory contains subdirectories that are named: t?_*** (for example ./t1_FB1_Direct/ which contains a test for a Falling Block setup).
-Within each of these directories you will find a working LaMEM input file (*.dat), and a python file that runs the actual tests in that directory (such as test_1_FB1.py).
+Note that you can look at the tests directory contains subdirectories that are named: t?_*** (for example ./t01_FB1_Direct/ which contains a test for a Falling Block setup).
+Within each of these directories you will find a working LaMEM input file (*.dat), and a Julia script that runs the actual tests in that directory (such as test_01_FB1.py).
 Have a look at these files to learn more on how to run LaMEM.

 3. Getting started